PsychImaging

 on graphics hardware that supports native 10 bpc framebuffers.

-Under Linux, all AMD graphics cards since at least 2007, NVidia graphics cards
+Under Linux, AMD graphics cards since at least the year 2007, NVidia graphics

 10 bit framebuffers.
-Intel graphics chips must use the X11 “intel” video driver
+Intel graphics chips must use the legacy X11 “intel” video driver

-to output their 10 bit framebuffers with actual 10 bit precision, the alternative
+to output their 10 bit framebuffers with actual 10 bit precision on Ubuntu

-XOrgConfCreator will take care of this Intel quirk when creating a custom xorg.config
+recommended.
+XOrgConfCreator will take care of these Intel quirks when creating a

 Under MS-Windows, many graphics cards of the professional class AMD/ATI Fire/Pro